Bricktech2000/Notes/notes/significant-figures.md

 ### addition and subtraction

-keep as many significant figures after the last significant digit as the lowest amount of significant figures after the last significant digit in the original numbers
+keep as many significant figures after the last significant digit as the lowest number of of significant figures after the last significant digit in the original numbers

 $\ \ \ \ \ \ 530$ (2 significant figures)